PeculiarVentures/webcrypto-local/SECURITY.md

 !!ex: sign exchange keys and walk off with them !!
 !!ex: sign documents keys and walk off with them !!

+### Privacy
+!!To Be Clarified!!
+!!ex: creating keys and tracking them !!
+!!ex: storing values and tracking them !!

 ### Protocol Weakness
 In a system using poorly designed set of protocols, an attacker could use logic problems in the protocol to expose a vulnerability in the remote implementation.